-The epitome of dark myths and legends dwell deep within the wide forests of Romania, a country that was once brutal and full of mysteries.
-Romanian villagers faced constant danger from natural forces, wild animals, and wars– terrible things that could not be reasonably explained but through the telling of tales.
-Earthquakes happened only because your lack of faith wears the Pillars that hold up the world.
-It was a vicious Pricolici that killed your cattle or a blood-sucking Strigoi that caused you to grow ill.
-Vlad the Impaler was a great hero who saved you from evil forces that threatened your homeland.
-Though it might seem silly to us now, these superstitions were what helped the Romanian people deal with the harshness of life, as well as providing entertainment around a fire on a cold, winter’s night.
+The epitome of dark myths and legends began deep within the wide forests of Romania, a country that was once harsh and full of mystery.
+Natural disasters, disease, wild animals, and war always felt too close to home and threatened to decimate the lives of the Romanian folk.
+Seemingly powerless against these terrible forces, the Romanian people created tales of monsters and heroes to give them hope and understanding.
+Earthquakes occurred only because your lack of faith erodes the Pillars that hold up the world.
+It was a vicious Pricolici that killed your cattle and a blood-sucking Strigoi that caused your mother to grow ill.
+Long ago, these superstitions were what helped the Romanian people deal with the harshness of life, as well as providing entertainment around a fire on a cold, winter’s night.
 All things begin and end with a story.

 Where to start?
-Genesis… the creation stories in Romanian folklore are numerous and varied, from its ancient, Indo-European roots to a Christianization of the tale involving God and His perpetual antagonist, Satan.
-This is the story of two friends, bored with the eternal waters of oblivion, who try to bring their talents together to build a world.
+Genesis… the creation stories in Romanian folklore are numerous and varied, from its ancient, Indo-European roots with Brother and Non-brother, to a Christianization of the tale involving God and His perpetual antagonist, Satan.
+This is my own version of the Romanian creation story with elements taken from all.
+This is a tale of two friends, bored with the eternal waters of oblivion, who try to bring their talents together to build a world.

 In the beginning of beginnings, before time and matter, there was a boundless ocean called Apa Sâmbetei, the abode of the Brother, Fîrtat.
-For countless eons Fîrtat wandered, all alone above the primordial waters, without a brother or a friend.
-He was upset, not knowing how to solve his loneliness, and in his distress Fîrtat threw his walking staff into the watery chaos.
-When the staff hit the waters it grew into a tree, and coiled within its roots was a black serpent.
+For countless eons Fîrtat wandered alone above the primordial waters, without a brother or a friend.
+When the pain of his loneliness was too much to bear, Fîrtat cried out in agony and threw his walking staff into the watery chaos.
+As soon as the staff hit the waters it grew into a tree, and coiled within its roots was a mysterious, black serpent.
 Being asked by Fîrtat who it was, the serpent opened its jaws and out popped Nefîrtat who answered, “I am your brother!”
 Fîrtat shook his head, “I can have no brother, but you will be my friend, Nonbrother.”

 Together the Brother and Nonbrother took it upon themselves to create the world.
 Fîrtat asked Nefîrtat to dive down into Apa Sâmbetei and retrieve sand from the bottom.
 Three times Nonbrother descended only to come up empty-handed.
 The third time that Nonbrother failed, the Brother told him to clean the mud from under his fingernails and from that they would create land.